-It is often advantageous to include images such as company logos or signatures with printed output.
-Logos and other images can be stored on printer cartridges, SIMMs, DIMMs or CompactFlash.
+Company logos, signatures and other images can be stored on printer cartridges, SIMMs, DIMMs or CompactFlash.
 These products are offered through the printer manufacturer and/or various third party vendors.
 The stored image is assigned a macro ID number that must be called up by the application when the image is to be printed.
 Please refer to the documentation supplied with the cartridge, SIMM, DIMM or CompactFlash for instructions on how to store an image.

-Generally, a macro stored in non-volatile memory is called up by sending the command $\neg E\&f#y3X$ where # is the macro ID.
+Generally, a macro stored in non-volatile memory is called up by sending the command ¬E&f#y3X where # is the macro ID.

-A PCL command used to reposition the stored image on a page is $\neg E\&l#u#Z$ where the first # (l#u) specifies the "Left Offset Registration" or horizontal movement in n/720 inch and the second # (#Z) specifies the "Top Offset Registration" or vertical movement of the image in n/720 inch.
+A PCL command used to reposition the stored image on a page is ¬E&l#u#Z where the first # (l#u) specifies the "Left Offset Registration" or horizontal movement in n/720 inch and the second # (#Z) specifies the "Top Offset Registration" or vertical movement of the image in n/720 inch.

 The repositioning command must precede the macro call.
-To return to the original position, type $\neg E\&10u0Z$ immediately after the macro call.
+To return to the original position, type ¬E&I0u0Z immediately after the macro call.